anruoyao/maria/dev/docs/db-container.md

 ## Reset the environment

-You can recreate a fresh local Firefish environment by recreating the database containers:
+You can recreate a fresh local Maria environment by recreating the database containers:

 ```sh
 make db.init